 Relevant application form related to the division of registration you are applying for Certificate of Current Professional Status- This proves you are currently in good standing with no ongoing proceedings, conditions or findings against you and should be sent directly to the Medical Council from your previous regulatory authority.

 All documents must be notarised by a Notary Public or attested by a Justice of the Peace/Commissioner for Oaths/Member of An Garda Síochána (documents signed by a Police Officer from another State are not acceptable).

-European Union citizens who are fully established to practise medicine in another European Union member state may practise medicine in Ireland on a temporary and occasional basis without having to take out registration.
-Doctors should apply at least one month in advance of planning to practise medicine in Ireland.
+European Union citizens who are fully established to practice medicine in another European Union member state may practice medicine in Ireland on a temporary and occasional basis without having to take out registration.
+Doctors should apply at least one month in advance of planning to practice medicine in Ireland.
 In order to be eligible for this type of registration, applicants must provide satisfactory evidence of the following:

 1.Doctors intending to provide temporary and occasional services must provide a completed declaration for each period of registration.